Luciano Guaycochea

-Luciano Guaycochea (born 24 April 1992) is an Argentine professional footballer who plays as a midfielder for Super League club Persib Bandung.
+Luciano Guaycochea (born 24 April 1992), commonly known as Lucho, is an Argentine professional footballer who plays as a midfielder for Super League club Persib Bandung.

 Club career

 Career in Turkey

 Guaycochea has scored his first professional goal while playing in Turkey for Akhisar Belediyespor, against TKİ Tavşanlı Linyitspor in the 2013–14 Turkish Cup.

 Perak

 On 22 June 2022, Guaycochea signed a contract with Malaysia Premier League club Perak.
 He was made the club captain from the 2023 season onwards.

 Persib Bandung

 On 25 June 2025, Guaycochea signed a two-year contract with Liga 1 Indonesia club Persib Bandung.

 Personal life

 Guaycochea is the cousin of Argentine international and 2022 FIFA World Cup winner Alexis Mac Allister and his brothers Francis and Kevin.